projectcalico/calico/master/networking/advertise-service-ips.md

 #### Tips for success

 - Generally, we recommend using “Local” for the following reasons:
-  - Network policies that refer to a source IP address work as expected because the original source address is preserved.
+  - If any of your network policy uses rules to match by specific source IP addresses, using Local is the obvious choice because the source IP address is not altered, and the policy will still work.
   - Return traffic is routed directly to the source IP because “Local” services do not require undoing the source NAT (unlike “Cluster” services).
 - Cluster IP advertisement works best with a route reflector/ToR that supports ECMP.
 Otherwise, all traffic for a given route is directed to a single node.